Enrolled nursing jobs in the Central Coast

 Choose from 100's of roles that suit your needs, values and requirements.

-Enrolled Nurse Jobs in the Central Coast FAQs
+Enrolled nurse jobs in the Central Coast FAQs

 Enrolled nurses are registered healthcare professionals who provide care to patients/residents.
 They are members of our frontline worker team.
 The difference between an enrolled nurse and a registered nurse is their scope of practice - registered nurses more responsibilities and duties than an enrolled nurse.